Academy Nomination Process

 4. Applicants must initiate contact with the service academy or academies of interest and proceed with the pre-candidate application processes as dictated by that academy.
 The addresses for each academy can found on the bottom of this web site.

 5. The Congressional Office will open a file and work with each applicant that requests a nomination.
-APPLICATION DEADLINE: To be considered, applications must be postmarked by October 18, 2013.
-Completed files must include the following:
+APPLICATION DEADLINE: October 28, 2016.
+To be considered, Completed files must include the following:

 • Completed Application for Nomination and photograph.